wither/HackTheBox/Lame/README.md

 ## Root Flag

-Simply searching for and outputting the contents of the user flag, often found in `user.txt`
+Simply searching for and outputting the contents of the root flag, often found in `root.txt`

 ![Root Flag](https://i.imgur.com/GmeoHTW.png)